 What would you say if there was something that could prevent a heart attack or cut your chance of a second heart attack by 50%?
 And what if it was inexpensive and non-prescription?
 Essential Fatty Acids (EFAs) has been shown to lower triglycerides, turn off arrhythmias, and dramatically drop your chance of dying from a heart attack.
-In fact, it is among three of the top nutrients that have been shown to make the difference in those who survive a heart attack.
+According to Dr Grisanti, DC, it is among three of the top nutrients that have been shown to make the difference in those who survive a heart attack.
 They include essential fatty acids, the 8-part vitamin E and magnesium.

 Why do we need EFAs?

 Since they are responsible for the following functions in the body, I say they are super essential!

 - Supporting healthy brain and nervous system function

 - Lower the amount of lipids circulating in the bloodstream Improve the body’s ability to respond to insulin